otomato-gh/istio.workshop/slides/istio/demoapp.md

 ## Deploying all the things

-- We can now deploy our code (as well as a redis instance)
+- We can now deploy our code

 .exercise[